gluxon/DriverStation.js/README.md

 ### Repairing Missing libudev.so.0

-Since node-webkit is installed in node_modules, the sed command can be used fairly easily to correct this issue.
+Since node-webkit is installed in node_modules, the sed commq and can be used fairly easily to correct this issue.
 I assume you are starting at the Application Directory.

 ``` bash
 $ cd node_modules/nodewebkit/nodewebkit/